smussenden/2019-baltimore-climate-health-project-data-repo/documentation/Data-Cleaning/Data-Cleaning.md

 library(weathermetrics) # For calculating heat index
 library(readxl) # For reading in Excel files library(corrr) # For correlations
-library(spelling)
+library(spelling) # For spellchecking

-# Turn off scientific notation in RStudio (prevents accidental coersion to character type on export)
+# Turn off scientific notation in RStudio (prevents accidental coersion to character type)
 options(scipen = 999)

 # Define path to root of data input folder